Skip to content

 Initial Public Offerings

-Regarding an IPO, preference shares often automatically convert into ordinary shares, provided specific pre-agreed criteria are met.
+Regarding an IPO, preference shares may automatically convert into ordinary shares if the constitution or shareholders’ agreement provides for this, provided specific pre-agreed criteria are met.
 Pre-agreed criteria may include:

 • the amount raised by the IPO; and

-• the price per share to ensure the IPO is legitimate and to prevent shares from converting on an IPO on a minor stock market from raising little money.
+• the price per share is set to ensure the IPO is legitimate and to prevent shares from converting on an IPO on a minor stock market from raising little money.

 Share or Business Acquisitions